rohban-lab/Shaeiri_submitted_2020/README.md

 ## Pretrained models
 ```
-You can use test.py in MNIST and CIFAR10 folder to load our pre-trained models.
+You can use test.py in MNIST and CIFAR10 folders to load our pre-trained models.
 ```